gnemtsov/ab-app/README.md

 # Tables

-Table implementation includes backend and frontend functionality.
+Tables are the best way to present data to the users of your application.
+AB-APP table implementation includes backend and frontend logic.

-Tables have the following features:
+Implemented features:
 - Pagination
 - Sorting (hold shift for multisort)
 - Row selection (hold ctrl or shift to select multiple rows)
 - CSV data export
-- Sticky toolbar
+- Sticky table toolbar
 - Easy custom styling
-- Very fast and lightweight
+- Very fast and lightweight, no devependencies
-- No devependencies

 ## Architecture

-The frontend "knows" only the table name.
-Everything else is fetched from the backend.

 On the backend there is corresponding .sql file for each application table.
 This file contains query that must be executed to fetch table data from a database.
-Column descriptions are stored as .json files.
+Column descriptions are also stored on the backend as .json files.

 The backend is responsible for fetching table data from a database, applying backend formatters (see below) and providing column descriptions.

-Frontend has two React components.
-Table high order component and table core component.
+Frontend is responsible for rendering tables.
+It has two React components: high order table component (HOC) and core table component.
+The core table component can be used outside AB-APP as an independent React component.

-Table HOC is responsible for fetching table data from the backend and applying frontend formatters.
-Table core component is responsible for rendering and providing main table functionality (selecting, sorting, pagination, etc.)
+HOC is responsible for fetching table data from the backend and applying frontend formatters.
+Core component is responsible for rendering and providing main table functionality (selecting, sorting, pagination, etc.)

 ![Tables architecture](architecture-Tables.png)

 ## Formatters functions
+Formatter function is a function that accepts column description and raw table data of the current row and returns rendered content of table cell.
 There are backend and frontend libs of formatters functions.

-Formatter function receives two parametes: column description and raw table data.
-It should return rendered view to display on the page.
+Example:
 ```jsx
 const sampleFormatter = (col, row) => `<b>${row.lastname}${row.firstname}</b>`;
 ```

 Formatters are defined for a column and they are executed for each table cell in a column.
 There can only be one formatter per column.

-Since formatter function is executed for each cell it slows down table creation.
+Since formatter function is executed for each cell, it slows down table creation and/or rendering.
 If possible you should try not to use formatters at all - try to get table data as it should be displayed right from a database.

 If you need to use a formatter, try to use frontend formatter.
-It is executed on the frontend and only for whose column cells that are currently rendered.
+It is executed on the frontend and only for whose column cells that are currently rendered on a page.

 Use backend formatters only if there is no other options.
 Backend formatters are executed on the backend and for all column cells at once.

-## Table React component
+## Core table component

 This component can be used in any application without conjunction with the AB-APP backend.

-### Component properties
+The component has the following properties:

 | Property | Type | Default value | Description |
 | --- | --- | --- | --- |